 Click on an offering mode for more details.

 This unit introduces students to the range of reproductive and life history strategies used by marine organisms and to the ecological and genetic consequences of those strategies.
 The topics include reproductive strategies, life history strategies, recruitment and supply-side ecology, connectivity between populations, sexual selection and sexual signalling.
 This provides a broad appreciation of the mechanisms and processes involved in sustaining marine populations.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) reports on each topic; (2) examination; and (3) oral presentation and/or debate.
+Indicative assessments in this unit are as follows: (1) reports on each topic; (2) final synthesis; and (3) oral presentation and/or debate.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Jane Prince and Professor Gary Kendrick

 - Enrolment in